Some faculty may hire undergraduates as research assistants. Such Work Study positions are usually advertised through the Career Learning Network.

 Queries about ROP and REP may also be emailed to the Associate Chair, Undergraduate.

 The Department of History offers senior undergraduate students the possibility of study under the course designations HIS498H1-F/S or HIS499Y1-Y. Independent studies are for students who wish to pursue a detailed research project.
 This usually involves the preparation of a major paper, though it may take other forms, and must be done under the supervision of an eligible History faculty member.
 (Please note that faculty are under no obligation to supervise I.S. projects).
-Students wishing to enroll in these courses must be enrolled in a History Major program, with a B+ average in no less than 4.0 HIS courses, or obtain special permission of the instructor.
+Students wishing to enrol in these courses must be enrolled in a History Major program, with a B+ average in no less than 4.0 HIS courses, or obtain special permission of the instructor.

 - It is not practical to do an I.S. as a full-credit taken in one term (i.e. HIS499Y1-F or 499Y1-S)